DavidJCobb/oblivion-SkyBSA/README.md

 I have been referred to [Strand Magic](https://www.nexusmods.com/oblivion/mods/48460) as a reproducible test case for BSA redirection, and I can confirm that without BSA redirection or an equivalent, this mod's textures fail to load.

-At this point, I'm capable of recreating the effect of BSA redirection entirely programmatically, without the need for dummy BSA files or changes to sArchiveList.
-However, I don't know whether I should do it for texture files only or for all file types.
-Typical BSA redirection setups only apply to texture files, which fixes loose file handling but doesn't fix conflicts between BSAs; applying redirection to all filetypes would fix conflicts between BSAs, but could worsen performance slightly.

 #### Performance research

 BSA redirection is not a performance concern, and should not be a performance concern even if expanded to all filetypes.
 The performance impact of searching all loaded BSAs for a file is so small that it's not even measurable unless you measure the impact of 100000 file lookups at a time.
 Concrete measurements are below.